jakewdr/effectual/README.md

 ### Without bundling

-To run the project without bundling you can use
+To run the source without bundling you can use

     task dev